ConradRichards/Full-Stack-Data-Analyst-Project/README.md

 Tableau: Data Vizulation Tools Tableau

 ### Results & Business Recommendation:
-by doing this it should show actional insights and increase in revenue and fix pipeline issues.
+The suggestion that will be made based upon impact due to the metrics and analsyis is _____ by doing this it should show actional insights and increase in revenue and fix pipeline issues.